Question from a Student

 “When I have been sick, Qigong is a lot harder, but I still do it, and I’ve felt a lot better because of it.
 Also: I’ve had magic results with Shooting Bow and Arrow helping breathing related symptoms.” – Charles from the US

 Don’t forget to sleep.
 Most people simply don’t rest enough when they’re sick.
 If you do your 5-Phase Routine or the 2-Minute Drill and you feel tired afterward, then go take a nap!
 Let the qi continue working while you sleep.

 Also, stay inside if it’s cold.
 It’s nice to practice qigong outside, but if you’re sick and if it’s cold out, then don’t push your luck.

 If you’re sick and you don’t know Flowing Zen Qigong, then go learn some!
 But realistically speaking, any form of medical qigong will still work fine while you’re sick.

 Tell me about your experiences.
 Have you had any success with using Flowing Zen Qigong while sick?
 If so, I’d love to hear from you in the comments below!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.